tesaiga5/stardustCYOA/README.md

 4. event listener, reset 'active' divs, addback credits (require a counter in ship object), delete ship object
 5. event listener, reset 'active' divs, addback credits (require a counter in ship object),
 6. event listener, set div id

+function fleetManagement () { #2, #3
+//check which shipDiv is currently active (ship 1,2, or 3?)
+//get the associated ship object from the shipDiv
+//set to active all choice divs associated with the ship object
+//set player.currentActiveShip
+}

+function chooseHull (shipObject) { #1
+//check if the user has chosen a hull before
+//if yes, set the previous choice to non-active and set the clicked choice as active
+//delete the previous choice from shipObject.hull
+//write the clicked choice into shipObject
+//pay credits to player and to shipObject credits
+}
+//create a function for each attribute because each attribute has different requirements

+function recordShip (write / delete //reset, shipObject) { #4 $5
+if write {
+//write ship object into player.ships[] not currentactiveShip }

+if delete {
+delete ship object from player.ships refund player credits
+}

+}

+function editShipName {

+}